-A common reason for post-processing is to validate matches.
+A common use for post-processing is to validate matches.
 Some entities, such as credit card numbers, can be validated by calculating a checksum.
 A match with an invalid checksum can be discarded, because even though it matches the correct format, it cannot be genuine.
 If a match has a valid checksum then you might increase its score, because it is likely to be valid.

-Another reason for post-processing is to normalize the output from Eduction.
-For example, if you are extracting monetary values Eduction might find matches that look like "£5.3 million" or "£25".
+Another common use for post-processing is to normalize the output from Eduction.
+For example, if you extract monetary values, Eduction might find matches that look like "£5.3 million" or "£25".
 You can use post-processing to normalize these values to "£5,300,000" and "£25", so that IDOL Content or another application can compare and sort the values correctly.

-A post-processing task passes the matches found by Eduction into a Lua function, either one at a time or en masse (for more information about processing matches en masse, see Write a Lua Script for Post-Processing, on the next page).
+An Eduction post-processing task runs a Lua script that you configure.
+Eduction passes the matches it finds into a Lua function, either one at a time or all at once (en masse).
+See Write a Lua Script for Post-Processing, on the next page.